hpe-dev-incubator/hpe-dev-portal/docs/Featured-Blog-management.md

  ## Featured blog list management
  * From the CMS v2 editor (as Administrator), go to [Blog](https://hpe-dev-portal.netlify.app/admin/#/collections/blog)
- * First, **toggle off** the FEATURED attribute of one of the Featured Blog and give the priority highe than 5.
+ * First, **toggle off** the FEATURED attribute of one of the Featured Blog and give the priority higher than 5.
 Review and merge the PR (delete the PR when prompted to do so).
  * Next, **toggle on** the FEATURED attribute for the blog you want to add to the Featured blog list, give appropriate priority (between 1 and 5), save, review and merge the PR (Delete the PR when prompted to do so)